Why 360-Degree Feedback is Best for Assessing Leader Character

 From this statement, we can conclude that approximately 7 out of 10 individuals overestimate the strength of their character.
 That’s why 360-degree assessment can be an invaluable tool for providing not only a holistic, but a realistic, measure of leader character.

 While 360-degree assessments are more comprehensive than self-assessments, there is a time and a place for using each type of assessment.
 There is also a benefit to using both!
-Organizations often opt for self-assessment because it takes less time, and involves less people.
-Self-assessment may be enough to identify development opportunities, or screening during a hiring process.
+Organizations often opt for self-assessment because it takes less time, and involves fewer people.
+Self-assessment may be enough to identify leadership development opportunities, or screening during a hiring process.
 However, if you are looking to create a thorough internal talent development program, you will want to employ both self- and 360-degree assessments – particularly for a construct like leader character, which cannot always be accurately assessed by an individual themselves.

 Here’s how you can use self- and 360-degree assessments together, to create a comprehensive leader character development process: